Summer Programs for Adults

 Preregistration is strongly encouraged if there is a registration code.

-Register online, by phone or in person, or mail completed registration form to the Museum.
+Register online, by phone, or in person.
 Classes are filled on a first-come, first-served basis.

 Register early, classes fill quickly!